 You know all too well that prepping for yourself is a feat.
 But try prepping with seniors in the family, and you’ll learn it’s a whole different story.

-Now obviously, every household member is valuable, so you just have to use your knowledge and skills to your advantage and work within your old folks’ capabilities.
+Every household member is obviously valuable, so you just have to use your knowledge and skills to your advantage and work within your old folks’ capabilities.

 Establish Strengths and Weaknesses

 Not all seniors are frail and feeble.
 A big chunk of them are still alert and active.

 When prepping with the elderly, it’s crucial to assess what these old-timers can or can’t do before making a disaster plan.
 They may only need a little assistance, so give them a chance to help out.

 In an SHTF situation, you’re gonna need all hands on deck.
 You might as well take advantage of everyone in your household.
-Of course, don’t force the older folks to do any heavy lifting if it’s not possible for them to do so.
+Of course, don’t force the older folks to do any heavy lifting if it’s impossible for them to do so.
 They can help you grow a survival garden or preserve food instead.

-Just don’t push ‘em to their limit.
+Just don’t push ’em to their limits.
 Things as simple as walking might be hard for your loved ones, making it important to prep assistive devices like a cane, walker, or wheelchair.

 Make sure you’re aware of their incapabilities so everyone can be better prepared when disaster comes.
 Your senior family members may not be as fast or strong as they used to be, so if you live in a flood-prone area, for example, you’ll need to help them evacuate to a safer place.

 Stock Up On Medications and Medical Supplies

 The elderly are particularly susceptible to injuries and diseases, so be practical when you’re prepping with senior family members.

 The first thing on your agenda should be to make a list of all the medications they’re on.
 Take note of the dosing instructions and keep a stash of meds for emergencies.